tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/最佳实践/分片集群使用指引_intl_en.md

 ## Balancing and Related Parameters
 MongoDB sharded cluster partitions data into chunks.
 The background process `balancer` monitors the number of chunks on each shard and migrates the chunks between shards to balance the load on each shard server.
->The system creates an initial chunk, and the chunk size is 64 MB by default.
+>?The system creates an initial chunk, and the chunk size is 64 MB by default.

 Because chunk migrations have an impact on cluster read/write performance, you can set the balancing window to avoid the impact during business peak, or run commands to disable balancing.